echasnovski/pdqr/README.md

-All `new_*()` functions create a pdqr-function of certain class (“p”, “d”, “q”, or “r”) and type (“discrete” or “continuous”) based on sample or data frame of appropriate structure:
+All `new_*()` functions create a pdqr-function of certain class (“p”, “d”, “q”, or “r”) and type (“discrete” or “continuous”) based on sample or data frame (with appropriate structure):

   - **Sample input** is converted into data frame of appropriate structure that defines distribution (see next list item).
 It is done